The Library

 You can paste Physics notes, textbook extracts, or class summaries into Aripsy and generate shorter notes or flashcards.
 Pro users can upload PDFs and generate MCQs or fill-in-the-blank practice.

 Use AI output as a draft.
-Check formulae, units, diagrams, and practical details against your teacher notes and the current AQA specification.
+Review formulae, units, diagrams, and practical details alongside the current AQA specification.

 Sources to check